mnot/I-D/draft-nottingham-http-invalidation.md

 The "uri-prefix" selector type selects one or more stored responses by their URI prefix.
 When the invalidation event type is "uri-prefix", the content each selector string MUST be either a URI {{URI}} or an IRI {{IRI}}.

 When a selector value is compared to a stored response URI to determine whether it selects that response, the same normalization process described in {{uri-selector}} is used.
 However, the selector value is considered to be a prefix to match.
+Additionally, each segment of the selector value's path must have a matching segment in the stored response URI.

 For example, "https://www.example.com/foo/bar" would select all of the following URIs: